robmoffat/k9/docs/sprints/plan.md

 - These are going to simply take you back and forth through the diagram history and choose the “active” diagram.
 Revisions will still be in numbered / timestamped order, but when you undo, you undo for everyone.
 But nothing is lost.
 NAILED IT.
 - You should be able to head back to any previous version in the diagram history and say, “this is the active version”.
 We should have some marker record somewhere to do this.  i.e in Document.
 - All other commands end up creating a new revision, and setting the active document to that.

+### Object Model Part 2 - Links/Ports/Terminators/Labels

+- Links broken down into Ends (which can have labels?)
+- Terminators
+- Ports
+- Aligns (allowed arriving edges)
+- Links as “straight” rather than LEFT, RIGHT etc.
+- STRAIGHT directive.
+- Ability to join links to other links/edges rather than just vertices (deprecate side vertex stuff, ContainerCornerTransform stuff)
+- Allow gridded containers to have links leaving them.

 ### Select Behaviour